 - Recipients will receive a $350 check, complimentary registration to

-the NASPAA conference, and be reimbursed for up to $300 in travel
+the NASPAA Annual Conference, and be reimbursed for up to $300 in travel

 - Recognizes significant research completed by a doctoral candidate in